Last Updated on April 6, 2022 by Janine

 2. The neighborhood.
 The neighborhood surrounding Los Berros is filled with some of Xalapa’s prettiest homes and some of the best coffee shops in town.
 Honestly, it’s fun just to wander the streets in this part of town and enjoy the scenery!

-Los Berros is beautiful any time, but it’s at it’s best on the weekends when it is filled with families partaking in activities together.
 You’ll find vendors selling ice cream, tamales, elotes, balloons, and more!
-There’s also a train that circles the outer rim of the park blasting reggaeton and offering rides to children and families for a small fee.
+There’s also a train that circles the outer rim of the park, blasting reggaeton and offering rides to children and families for a small fee.

 In the center of the park, there’s usually a stand where kids can rent miniature electric cars and drive them around in circles as their parents look on.
 Be careful as you walk through, the kids are aggressive drivers!

-Almost every park in Mexico is a lively scene on the weekend, but Los Berros is especially fun in my opinion.
+Almost every park in Mexico is a lively scene on the weekend, but Los Berros is especially fun, in my opinion.
 Even if you don’t have a child with you to partake in all of the activities, the joy and excitement in the air is contagious!

-Parque Juarez
+Parque Juárez

 Located right in the center of Xalapa, Parque Juarez is a traditional town zócalo, bordered by the Municipal Palace and the Government Palace.
-This is a common location for public events including political rallies, concerts, and dance presentations, among other things.
-On the weekends Parque Juarez is full of families, couples and vendors selling everything from crepes and elote to candy and toys.
+This is a common location for public events, including political rallies, concerts, and dance presentations, among other things.

-The park sits on the top of a hill and as such, consists of multiple levels.
-On the top level, there is a lookout point that offers views of the Pico de Orizaba (one of the tallest peaks in North America), and the beautiful green mountains surrounding Xalapa.
-Directly below the lookout point sits a Don Justo coffee shop where you can grab a warm beverage and bite to eat as you take in the scenery from the balcony.
+Directly below the lookout point sits a Don Justo coffee shop, where you can grab a warm beverage and bite to eat as you take in the scenery from the balcony.

-Los Lagos
+Parque Los Lagos

-Los Lagos is a series of man-made lakes surrounded by a pedestrian walkway.
+Los Lagos is a series of man-made lakes surrounded by a pedestrian walkway known as the paseo de Los Lagos.
 The main lake is located just down the hill from Xalapa’s center.
 The lakes are located between the historic center and the Universidad Veracruzana.
-As a result, the neighborhoods surrounding the lake host a large student population and the eateries and bars within these neighborhoods feature really budget-friendly (and tasty) food and drink.

 Los Lagos is a popular walking/jogging/dog walking route.
 It’s a great spot to go for a leisurely stroll and stop off for an ice cream cone or elote along the way.
 On sunny days you can rent little boats and row out onto the lake!